sitMCella/azure-postgresql-backup-wal-g/README.md

 ALTER ROLE replicator REPLICATION LOGIN;
 ```

-Create a publication on database1:
+Create a publication in the database "database1":

 ```sh
 CREATE PUBLICATION dbpub FOR ALL TABLES;